CodyNicholson/Frontend_Web_Development_Notes/Responsive_Web_Design_Fundamentals/Responsive_Images/backgroundImages.md

-#Background Images
+# Background Images

 There are many different effects you can add to a background image to make your site look great:

-Turn a speical text character into a background image using "http://unicode-table.com/en/":
+Turn a special text character into a background image using "http://unicode-table.com/en/":

 ```HTML
 <style>